igorpeixoto/Schedule-Pointe-to-Google-Calendar/README.md

 ## LICENSE

-Use this script at your will, on any document you want and for any purpose, commercial or not.
+Use this script at your will, for any purpose, commercial or not.

 If you want to modify and redistribute the script, just keep a reference to this repo.